wkoszek/lastpass-ansible/README.md

 [![Build Status](https://travis-ci.org/wkoszek/lastpass-ansible.svg?branch=master)](https://travis-ci.org/wkoszek/lastpass-ansible)

 Script `lastpass-ansible` in this project will let you unlock [Ansible Vault][] with the password stored in [LastPass][].
+This means you'll be able to run `ansible-playbook` and `ansible-vault` commands without being prompted for the password: it'll be taked from LastPass automatically.

-This way you can keep your Ansible Vault passwords along with your other secrets in LastPass, and not worry about forgetting your passwords less.
-You can use LastPass strong password generator for your Ansible Vault too.
+You can keep your Ansible Vault passwords along with your other secrets in LastPass, and not worry about forgetting your passwords.
+You should also use LastPass's strong password generator for your Ansible Vault password.

 # How to use?